jcip12/DH110-2021F-Jacob-Cipriano/Assignment-06/Assignment-06.md

 https://www.figma.com/file/GK5LyIayoVKPY1mhxsNaav/Digital-Wireflow-1?node-id=0%3A1

 # Reflection
 The process of testeing different layouts helped me to verify the kind of clean, simple dessign I was looking for for the digital wireflow.
 I chose to use a 22 point beveled edge for all buttons and a slight shadow, in order to emphasize the buttons.
 I based a color pattern on the original website, though changed some of the blue tones in order to better contrast with text.
+The font, Thasadith, appeared closest to the original website font for the main heading, and I decided to keep that consistent thorughout.
+I found it helpful to highlight certain areas of text with a lighter blue color than my header.